A look at Hard Drive Types and Comparisons

 The power numbers given (Watts) depend on what the drive is doing and I list typical maximum power as listed on the devices themselves.
 For example the power is listed as 10 Watts for the mechanical HDD but when idle in stand-by the power this is around one Watt.
 The drives get quite warm when active.
 The HDD also requires 5 volts and 12 volts where other solid state storage devices use only 3.6 volts

-The M.2 unit draws a bit more than the other drives (11 W).
-It can get very warm.
+The M.2 unit draws a bit more than the other drives (11 W) but like the SSD, it uses very little power when idle.
 Speed and small size make the M.2 attractive, but the most expensive choice.
 This is with a NVMe board.
 I believe if running an SSD board the results would be closer to the SSD drive.
 All of the solid state units draw very low power when idle

 By most measures, the SSD drive is the best choice for mass storage, speed, and power requirements.